ffromani/fromanirh/docs/presentations/k8s-cpumanager-smtawareness/kep/README.md

 ## Summary

-We propose an additional policy for cpumanager to make the behaviour of latency-sensitive applications more predictable when running on SMT-enabled systems.
+We propose a change in cpumanager to make the behaviour of latency-sensitive applications more predictable when running on SMT-enabled systems.

 ## Motivation